liberland/laws/drafting/drafts/border_law.md

 a.
 Border Officers, responsible for the protection of the borders; and

 b.
 Immigration Officers, responsible for determining eligibility for entry and residency in Liberland.
 Immigration Officers shall not have the authority to revoke a visa or immigration status, a power reserved for a Judge.
 3. All Border Officers are immigration officers and should possess a designation that is appropriate for their duties.
-Not all immigration officers are border officers, until they are approved for transfer to perform border control duties at a Point of Entry.]
+Not all immigration officers are border officers, until they are approved for transfer to perform border control duties at a Point of Entry.

+### Article 31: IBIS Regulatory Authority
+The Border Service shall establish and maintain regulations pertaining to:

+a) Border delimitation;

+b) Border crossing procedures and required conduct when approaching borders; and

+c) Organizational and professional rules for IBIS personnel.

-## Section 2: Border Officers and their duties
+## Section 2: Border and Immigration Officers and their duties

-### Article 31: Designation, Authority, and Duties of Border Officers
+### Article 32: Designation, Authority, and Duties of Border Officers

 #### § 1: Designation and Authority of Border Officers